 To use Amazon RDS, you simply:

-- Use the AWS Management Console or Amazon RDS APIs to launch a Database Instance (DB Instance), selecting the DB Engine (MySQL, Oracle, SQL Server, or PostgreSQL), License Type, DB Instance class and storage capacity that best meets your needs.
+- Use the AWS Management Console or Amazon RDS APIs to launch a Database Instance (DB Instance), selecting the DB Engine (MySQL, Oracle, SQL Server, PostgreSQL, or Amazon Aurora), License Type, DB Instance class and storage capacity that best meets your needs.